UltimateHackingKeyboard/agent/packages/uhk-common/src/config-serializer/README.md

 ## Setup

-Given that the development dependencies are installed on your system you should be able to build the configuration serializer tester by executing `npm run build:test` in this directory, then start the test by running `node test-serializer.js`.
+Given that the development dependencies are installed on your system you should be able to run the configuration serializer tester test by running `npm run test` in this directorx.

 ## Configuration representations